Posted August 12, 2014

 And the lesson for us?
 Well, I can hardly say, ‘Next time you are walking on water and feel yourself sinking …’ But what about: ‘Next time you feel yourself sinking when insults come flying?’
 Or: ‘Next time you have to let go of your own pleasure or satisfaction in order to remain faithful.’
 Or: ‘Next time you have to say goodbye to your popularity in order to do what you know is right?’
 ‘Next time you have to swallow your pride and admit that you were wrong?’
 ‘Next time someone asks you for something and it will cause you time and hassle?’
 There are millions of next times.
 They may not be dramatic.
 But they always call for an act of faith, a stepping outside of your own perspectives in order to rely on God alone.

 God does not always come with the hurricane; he is present also in the whisper of the wind.
 If our ears are attuned, we shall hear the call to faith a thousand times a day, and we must answer the call a thousand times a day.
-Then, when that final invitation to self-abandonment comes – as it will at the moment of death – we shall be well practised.
+Then, when that final invitation to self-abandonment comes – as it surely will one day – we shall be well practised.

 Fr Tom Deidun